Semimartingale properties of a generalized fractional Brownian motion and its mixtures with applications in asset pricing: Introduction

+Motivated by Cheridito \cite{cheridito2001mixed}, we also discuss the semimartingale asset price models with small $\epsilon$-perturbation of the driving GFBM perturbed by the independent BM.
+In the case of standard FBM with $H \in (3/4,1)$, as $\epsilon \downarrow 0$, the price model becomes non-semimartingale under which arbitrage exist.
+For the mixed GFBM with $H\in (1/2,1)$, as as $\epsilon \downarrow 0$, the price model remains a semimartingale if the parameters $(\alpha,\gamma)$ are in region (I), and becomes non-semimartingale if they are in region (II)-1, while it is interesting to observe that in both cases, arbitrage exists (for different reasons).

-We discuss the implications on arbitrage in asset pricing for stock price processes using the GFBM and its mixtures.
-With FBM $B^H$, arbitrage in fractional Bachelier and Black-Scholes models has been well studied in \cite{rogers1997arbitrage,shiryaev1998arbitrage,salopek1998tolerance,cheridito2003arbitrage}.
-If one uses the GFBM $X$ as a stock price process, we find that the only non-arbitrage scenario is the Brownian case (with both $\alpha=0$ and $\gamma=0$).
-Although the GFBM $\,X\,$ is a semimartingale in parameter region (I), since it is a process of finite variation, arbitrage exists as shown in \cite{HPS84}.
-On the other hand, if one uses the mixed GFBM $Y$ as a stock price process, in the parameter region (I), the process becomes a semimartingale as a Brownian motion with a finite-variation drift, and thus, no arbitrage exists.
+Finally, we discuss the implications on arbitrage in asset pricing for stock price processes using the GFBM and its mixtures.
+With FBM $B^H$, arbitrage in fractional Bachelier and Black-Scholes models has been well studied in \cite{rogers1997arbitrage,shiryaev1998arbitrage,salopek1998tolerance,cheridito2003arbitrage}. {If one uses the GFBM as a stock price process, we find that the only non-arbitrage scenario is the case of standard BM and time-changed BM (with both $\alpha=0$ and $\gamma\in(0,1)$ resulting in $H\in (0,1/2]$). } Although the GFBM is a semimartingale in parameter region (I), since it is a process of finite variation, arbitrage exists as shown in \cite{HPS84}.
+On the other hand, if one uses the mixed GFBM as a stock price process, in the parameter region (I), the process becomes a semimartingale as a BM with a finite-variation drift, and thus, no arbitrage exists.
 This price process with the mixed GFBM is of particular interest, since it also exhibits the long range dependence, similar to that with the mixed FBM.
-Rogers \cite{rogers1997arbitrage} pointed out that it is possible to construct a process similar to the FBM to model long-range dependence of returns while avoiding arbitrage.
-We provide an example of a price model with these desirable properties.
-We identify self-financing arbitrage strategies in the Bachelier and Black-Scholes models with the GFBM $X$ for the region of parameters that results in $H \in (1/2,1)$ in which the process $X$ is not a semimartingale, taking the approach in Shirayaev \cite{shiryaev1998arbitrage}.
+Rogers \cite{rogers1997arbitrage} concluded that it is possible to construct a process similar to the FBM to model LRD of returns while avoiding arbitrage.
+Hence, we have provided an example of a price model with these desirable properties.
 See more discussions in Section \ref{sec-arbitrage}.